top of page

 The noun 'frisson' has its etymological origins in French.
 It comes from the French word 'frisson,' which means 'shiver' or 'shudder.'
 In English, 'frisson' is used to describe a sudden, intense shiver or thrill of excitement, often accompanied by a tingling sensation along the skin.
 It signifies a moment of heightened emotional or sensory experience that sends a shiver down one's spine.
 The word captures the notion of a brief, electrifying sensation, akin to the shiver that can accompany intense emotions like fear, excitement, or awe.
 Therefore, the etymology of 'frisson' reflects its French heritage, emphasizing its role in describing a thrilling and spine-tingling moment, as conveyed by its linguistic roots.

-Quiz: Find the meaning of the noun frisson:
+Find the correct meaning of the noun frisson:

 Try Again!